Calvineries/gmod-x64-offsets-dumper/README.md

 3) Start this script.
 4) Done!
 You have now the LocalPlayer, EntityList, ViewMatrix, ForceJump and MatFullbright offsets.

-To get somes pointers:
+If you don't get the pointers:
 1) Join a server.
 2) Start this script again.
 3) Done!
 You have now the Crosshair, SteamID and PlayerName offsets.
-Be careful, most of the other addresses are wrong.
+Be careful, here most of the other addresses are wrong.